intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_lightninglite.md

 # BigDL-Nano Pytorch LightningLite Quickstart

-**In this notebook we'll demonstrate how to use BigDL-Nano to accelerate custom train loop easily with very few changes.**
+**In this guide we'll demonstrate how to use BigDL-Nano to accelerate custom train loop easily with very few changes.**

 ### **Step 0: Prepare Environment**